 However, the sealant takes two hours to cure, and it is necessary to ensure that it does not come into contact with water before that time is up.
 Once cured, it becomes strong and flexible.
 As a result, it will not crack and will last for a long time.

-What to Look for Roof Sealant for Your RV
+What to Look for RV Roof Sealant

 Regular exposure to different elements can take a toll on an RV over time.
 The roof might develop heat-induced cracks that can later catch rain.
 When this rainwater freezes, it will expand and enlarge the cracks.
 So unless you address the issue right away, your RV is going to end up with a leaky roof.